Zach-Sten/Ublind/README.md

-# ublind 🎵
+# Ublind 🎵 - Let your data speak for itself! -

 **What does your data sound like?**

-ublind turns single-cell embeddings into music.
+Ublind turns single-cell embeddings into music.
 Pick an embedding — UMAP, PCA, t-SNE, whatever, and ublind maps it to sound.
 The first dimension becomes **time**, the rest become **pitch**, each on its own instrument.
 Clusters become chords, trajectories become melodies, outliers become surprises.

 Built for AnnData.
 Sometimes you can *hear* structure in data that you can't see.